Tom Brady announced his retirement — "for good" this time — in February 2023.

 Truly grateful on this day.
 Thank you 🙏🏻❤️ pic.twitter.com/j2s2sezvSS— Tom Brady (@TomBrady) February 1, 2023

-Tom Brady is a seven-time Super Bowl champion, five-time Super Bowl MVP and three-time NFL MVP, making him arguably the greatest quarterback of all time.
-But before he was leading the New England Patriots to annual contention for the Super Bowl, he was playing under center for Michigan.
+A seven-time Super Bowl champion, five-time Super Bowl MVP and three-time NFL MVP, he is arguably the greatest quarterback of all time.
+But before he was leading the New England Patriots to annual contention for the Super Bowl, and later the Tampa Bay Buccaneers, he was playing under center for Michigan.

 Here's a closer look at Brady's college career.

 The vitals on Tom Brady

 Years active: 1996-99

 Here are Tom Brady's career stats in college.
 Scroll to the right to view the complete stats.